syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-The following are the priority fields which holds the appropriate column names from the dataSource.
+The following are the priority fields that holds the appropriate column names from the dataSource.

 ### prioritySettings.text 'string'
 {:#members:prioritySettings-text }